-To cancel the tilt angle, redefine the WORKING PLANE cycle and enter an angular value of 0° for all axes of rotation.
+To reset the tilt angles, redefine the WORKING PLANE cycle and enter an angular value of 0° for all axes of rotation.
 You must then program the WORKING PLANE cycle once again and respond to the dialog question with the NO ENT key to disable the function.